 Best Time to Visit Egypt's Western Desert

-Summers in the desert should be avoided, as temperatures at destinations like Siwa Oasis routinely exceed 104°F/ 40°C. During the depths of winter, nighttime temperatures can plummet to just below freezing, so the best time to visit is halfway between the two in either spring or autumn.
-February to April and September to November are the optimum times temperature-wise, although spring visitors should be aware of possible sandstorms as a result of the annual khamsin wind.
+Summers in the desert should be avoided, as temperatures at destinations like Siwa Oasis routinely exceed 104 degrees F. During the depths of winter, nighttime temperatures can plummet to just below freezing, so the best time to visit is halfway between the two in either spring or fall.
+February to April and September to November are the optimum times temperature-wise, although spring visitors should be aware of possible sandstorms as a result of the annual Khamsin wind.

-Ramadan is the Muslim holy month of fasting and the dates change every year according to the dates of the Islamic calendar.
-In 2016, for example, Ramadan was held from June 6th - July 7th, while the 2017 dates are from May 27th - June 24th.
+Ramadan is the Muslim holy month of fasting, and the dates change every year according to the dates of the Islamic calendar.
 Tourists are not expected to fast when visiting Egypt during Ramadan.
 However, shops and banks tend to close for much of the day, while many cafés and restaurants do not open at all during daylight hours.
 At night, there is a generally festive atmosphere as eating and drinking resume.
-Towards the end of Ramadan, there are several festivities that are fun to experience and observe.
+Toward the end of Ramadan, there are several festivities that are fun to experience and observe.

 Spring is a nice time to visit Egypt, as temperatures are typically quite moderate.
 Some visitors may want to avoid the Khamsin wind season (March to May) as visibility is often impaired by sand and dust storms.
 This is a particular concern for keen photographers.
 Accommodation and tour prices are typically cheaper than they are in the peak winter season.